-Slightly more insightful methodology employed by UX professionals and agencies.
-This method includes tracking of the following aspects-
+The slightly more insightful methodology employed by UX professionals and agencies.
+This method includes tracking the following aspects:

 Method 4: HEART Framework & Goals-Signals-Metrics Process

-Developed by Kerry Roden, Hillary Hutchinson and Xin Fu of Google Research team, HEART framework fulfilled the shortcomings of PULSE metrics.
+Developed by Kerry Roden, Hillary Hutchinson, and Xin Fu of the Google Research team, the HEART framework fulfilled the shortcomings of PULSE metrics.

-Based on large-scale behavioural data, HEART framework stands for Happiness, Engagement, Adoption, Retention and Task Success.
+Based on large-scale behavioral data, the HEART framework stands for Happiness, Engagement, Adoption, Retention, and Task Success.

 Each of these categories has specific metrics that can be applied for an individual feature/ section or the entire product/ project.
 The HEART framework can be modified as per the project requirement; by adding key metrics per category, by removing irrelevant categories or by focusing on a single category.